chmaltsp/rapture-obs-ws-ui/README.md

-# OBS Remote Tablet
+# Rapture WS UI

+This is a fork of obs-tablet-remote.

-OBS Remote UI optimised for tablets, but really it works with any
+OBS Remote UI optimised for tablets, but really it works with any browser

+## Deployment

+Currently the UI is deployed to here [rapture-obs.surge.sh](http://rapture-obs.surge.sh)

+To deploy a new version:

+`npm run deploy:surge`

+## Usage

+In hostname put clubrapture.ddns.net and for `PORT` use 8020.

 ## Building instructions